 Babe, I’m Gonna Leave You: The Folk Roots: Led Zeppelin made this a cornerstone of their debut album, but they didn’t write it.
 It was actually a folk song penned by Anne Bredon in the late 1950s.
 Joan Baez popularized it in the early 60s, which is where Robert Plant and Jimmy Page first heard the haunting melody they would eventually “electrify.”

-Read the Full Investigation: Babe, I’m Gonna Leave You
+Read the Full History: Babe, I’m Gonna Leave You

 Cochrane was inducted into the Canadian Music Hall of Fame in 2003 for outstanding contribution to the greater recognition of Canadian Music, and he has received numerous other honors in Canada.
 His last album, Take It Home, was released in 2015.
 He has continued to tour, including upcoming dates in 2023.